< Domed Octagonal Residence Photos >

 The extraordinary dome and veranda of 1876 have caused some to refer to the house as the "Taj Mahal of the Hudson Valley," an "arrested carousel," a "pastry chef's nightmare" and "that marvel of the jig-saw."

 The Armour-Stiner Octagon House has a rich history and is known for its unique design inspired by ancient classical architecture.
-It is one of the most visually unique homes in the world and represents a unique architectural style and offers insights into 19th-century American domestic life and design philosophies.
+Widely regarded as one of the world’s most distinctive residences, it embodies a rare architectural vision that reveals much about 19th-century American life and design ideals.